 - Autism Acceptance and Neurodiversity

 Speech Language Therapy for Kids with Autism Spectrum Disorder during COVID-19

 Some COMMON MYTHS of children learning to talk

 What are the treatment options for children with Autism?

 Treatment or intervention of Autism is a very extensive comprehensive program which involves a host of professionals and the child’s family.
-The following are some important pivots in the intervention of children with Autsim Spectrum Disorder
+The following are some key points to consider when working with children who have Autism Spectrum Disorder.

 Speech Language Therapy: Important for developing the necessary communication and speech skills in children with Autism